Creative Arts Psychotherapist

 All forms of art serve to contain intense thoughts and emotions, and to discharge and transform them constructively.
 With the guidance of a creative arts therapist, the use of creative arts in psychotherapy introduces us to a rewarding process of integrating and implementing adaptive ways of thinking and being, leading to increased resilience and self-mastery.

 Lastly, creative acts in the therapeutic environment are not subjected to evaluation or judgment.
 As such, the process can offer a corrective, healing experience for individuals who have been discouraged from accessing their creativity.
 In therapy, the smallest creative act can hold profound truth.

 Use of the arts as medicine predates modern psychotherapy by thousands of years and is common to cultures across the world.
 Modern science is increasing our understanding of why creativity functions as an important component of mental, emotional, and physical health.

 Individual sessions are typically 45-minutes each, once a week.
-Longer or more frequent sessions can be arranged.
+60-minute sessions can be arranged for self-paying clients.

 The standard fee for each 45-minute session is $200.
 I offer therapy on a sliding scale of $75-$150 for self-pay clients who are willing to make therapy a high priority.

 I am happy to to help with getting my clients reimbursed for our sessions through their out of network insurance benefits.
 Bypassing the insurance bureaucracies allows me the time and resources I need to continue improving the care I provide to my clients.